The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 - Babies should be fed every other day.

 Baby Savannah Monitors will eat the same basic diet, anything from crickets and waxworm larva to pre-weaning mice.
-Food fed to a baby will need to be crushed before being placed in their enclosure.

 Any live food, for adults or babies, should be removed at the end of the day if uneaten.